gerasy1987/PSCI8357/README.md

 Once you have selected your paper, you are expected to accomplish two main tasks.
 First, replicate the primary analyses reported in the paper using your own code, rather than the authors’ code from the replication archive.
-Second, expand upon the main analyses in at least one of the following ways:
+Second, conduct two or more extensions of the replicated analyses.
+The possible extensions can be of two general types:

-1. Check for robustness.
-For example, examine how the results depend on specific estimation models or measurement techniques.
+1. Checking for robustness.
+For example, examine how the results depend on specific estimation models or measurement techniques, or conduct additional tests of identification assumptions.
-2. Alternatively, delve deeper into the logic of the authors’ theory.
+2. Delving deeper into the logic of the authors’ theory.
+This may involve constructing new tests based on the implications of the authors’ theory or hypotheses (e.g., subgroup analyses).

-    This may involve constructing new tests based on the implications of the authors’ theory or hypotheses.
+Note that you are not required to conduct both types of extensions; you can do two or more robustness checks or two or more additional theory tests.

-For both tasks, you need to post a brief replication plan on the Brightspace forum at least one week before submitting the replication report.
+For both replication and extensions, you need to post a brief replication plan on the Brightspace forum at least one week before submitting the replication report.

 Your final submission should include the data files you used and a replication write-up in a reproducible <span class="proglang">R</span>